Aneal07/Crypto-landing-page/README.md

-This website need to be maintain.
+This website needs to be maintained.

 Crypto Landing Page
 This is a landing page for a fictional cryptocurrency website, built using HTML, Tailwind, and JavaScript.
 The page is fully responsive and includes a navigation menu, a hero section, a features section, a team section, and a footer section.